Genealogy (philosophy): Foucault

-The practice of genealogy is also closely linked to what Foucault called the "archeological method:"
+The practice of genealogy is also closely linked to what Foucault called the "archaeological method":

 In short, it seems that from the empirical observability for us of an ensemble to its historical acceptability, to the very period of time in which it is actually observable, the analysis goes by way of the knowledge-power nexus, supporting it, recouping it at the point where it is accepted, moving toward what makes it acceptable, of course, not in general, but only where it is accepted.
 This is what can be characterized as recouping it in its positivity.
 Here, then, is a type of procedure, which, unconcerned with legitimizing and consequently excluding the fundamental point of view of the law, runs through the cycle of positivity by proceeding from the fact of acceptance to the system of acceptability analyzed through the knowledge-power interplay.
 Let us say that this is, approximately, the archaeological level [of analysis].